 Daily, from 10 a.m.-3 p.m., kids can get a sneak peek of the museum’s vast collection that is not on display.
 They’ll have the opportunity to ask questions, hold objects (animal teeth, bird specimens, fossils and more) and get an inside look at what makes the museum so special.
 More details.

 Now, this is a real treat — kids can view the exhibits with an in-the-know tour guide and ask questions about whatever pops in their heads.
 The schedule changes monthly, so refer to their online schedule or stop by the information desk on the Main Level for a full list of tours.
 More details.

 11. Meet a Scientist

 Another great free program, included with basic admission, is the Meet a Scientist opportunity on Fridays from 11 a.m.-1 p.m.
 Kids can hold and see real artifacts from the museum collection and learn from real scientists about their research.
 This is just another example of how great this museum is and how they stay true to their ethos of inspiring curiosity and learning.
 More details.

 12. Dino Camp

-Preschoolers (ages 3-4), with a caregiver, can experience two mornings per week digging for dinosaur bones, playing educational games and completing art projects in the Crown Family PlayLab.
+Preschoolers (ages 3-4), with a caregiver, can experience two mornings this summer digging for dinosaur bones, playing educational games and completing art projects in the Crown Family PlayLab.
 The camp runs from 9 a.m.-11:30 a.m. and basic admission to the museum is included for the rest of the day in the camp fee.
 This camp is a wonderful opportunity for preschoolers to learn and become engaged in natural sciences and history.
 More details.